frederic-perez/AmE-dictionary/data/dictionary.md

 __ID window__
 __id__ _n_
 __ideation__ _n_ :two::hammer:
-__identical twin__ _n_ :two: Either of a pair of twins who develop from a single fertilized ovum and therefore have the same genotype, are of the same sex, and usu. resemble each other closely.
+__identical twin__ _n_ :three: Either of a pair of twins who develop from a single fertilized ovum and therefore have the same genotype, are of the same sex, and usu. resemble each other closely.
 Compare _fraternal twin._
 __ides__ _n_ :three: The 15th day of March, May, July, or October or the 13th day of the other months in the ancient Roman calendar.
 __idiocracy__ _n_ (humorous) A government run by idiots. _Frank is sick and tired of how America has become a state of idiocracy._
 __idiolatry__ _n_ /i-di-OL-uh-tree/ [:scroll: From Greek idio- (one’s own, personal) + -latry (worship)] Self worship.